-- 1. Phonic phase books to be kept in reception classroom and used as home readers for children in EYFS and KS1. - 2.
+- 1. Phonic phase books to be kept in KS1 classrooms/central store and used as home readers for children in EYFS and KS1. - 2.
 Phonics resources/ displays to aid early readers with blending sounds. - 3.
 Book corners/areas in each classroom containing a selection of fiction and non-fiction, and poetry books.
-A box of 'Boys books' to encourage free reading for boys could be used if boys are reluctant readers.
 This area should celebrate and encourage reading for pleasure. - 4.
 A pleasant library area where children can choose from a selection fiction and non-fiction books, Big Books, poetry books and comics. - 5.
 Sets of reading books for Guided Reading which cover a range of genres and are graded according to reading ability/phonics phase. - 6.
-Material all around to develop reading, for example, indexing, captions, instructions, labels, CDs and children's own written work. - 7.
+Material all around to develop reading, for example, indexing, captions, labels, instructions, labels, audio books and children's own written work. - 7.
 Regular purchase of new non-fiction and fiction books. - 8.
 Book Fair Week. - 9.
 Visitors e.g. authors and storytellers. - 10.
 ICT (including daily use of interactive whiteboards in each class).